Updated: 5 days ago

 Quadrant 3 is always details, it changes monthly

 Quadrant 4 is always Business and Contact details; never changes

 If a Brand (meaning a Business) changes its core focus (its Brand) too much, the whole Business can collapse.
-E.g. A chain of Bookstores that adds giftware / coffee / food … so people get confused about 'what it is'.
-Is it a Bookstore or a Cafe and they don't return
+E.g. A chain of Bookstores that adds gift-ware, coffee and food … so people get confused about 'what it is'.
+Is it a Bookstore or a Cafe and they don't return.

 If a Brand makes additions (flavours), too distant from it’s core focus, they may fail.
 E.g. Coke adding different flavours that didn't catch on